m3data/collective-futurecrafting/pages/about/stewards.md

         name="Mathew Mytka"
         image="mathew-mytka.jpg"
         location="Dharawal, Sydney, Australia"
-        bio="Moral imagineer and systemic thinker, seer and doer playing at the intersection of science, art, technology, and our shared humanityas Earthians.
+        bio="Moral imagineer and systemic thinker, seer and doer playing at the intersection of science, art, technology, and our shared humanity as Earthians.
 Over the past 15+ years, Mat has navigated complexity across startups, federal governments initiatives, Fortune 50 companies, social movements and grassroots communities, with an ethos oriented to designing conditions for mutually assured thriving." linkedin="mathewmytka"
         website="https://m3data.me"
     %}